C++ Condition Variable

 Worker thread start

 There is a trick to workaround the condition variable notification missing.
 Instead of calling wait(lock), we could call wait(lock, stop_waiting).
-The conditional variable will only wait if the predicate stop_waiting returns true.
+The conditional variable will only try waiting if the predicate stop_waiting returns false.

 Therefore, even if the condition variable in the worker thread missed the notification, the thread will not be blocked.